bytefish/bytefish.github.io/blog/pgbulkinsert_9_api.md

 #### 3. `PgMapper`: The Lean Orchestrator ####

-With this change we could delete 50+ mapping methods from the old API.
+With this change I was able to delete 50+ mapping methods from the old API.
 The new `PgMapper` is now entirely stateless, thread-safe and lean.
 It now relies on exactly one method: `.map(columnName, typeDefinition)`.
 And because the mapping action is now decoupled from the type itself, the `PgMapper` is infinitely extensible.

 You can map a basic string (`PostgresTypes.TEXT.from(...)`) or a complex nested array (`PostgresTypes.array(PostgresTypes.INT4RANGE).from(...)`) using the exact same API surface.